As of 08/12/2025

 CharacteristicDiscussion

-Price trendPrice rises into the start of the cup.
+Price trendPrice rises into the start of the cup, but I don't pay much attention to this guideline.

-ShapeA rounded turn that looks like a cup with a handle on the right.
+ShapeA rounded turn that looks like a cup with a handle on the right of the cup.

-U-shaped cupThe cup should be U-shaped, not V-shaped.
+U-shaped cupThe cup should be U-shaped, not V-shaped, but allow variations.

 HandleThe cup must have a handle on the right.